Uncovering Competency Gaps in Large Language Models and Their Benchmarks: Comparison with Other Methods

 We compare our method to some of the related methods from Section \ref{sec:rel_work} -- those that relate to the discovery of benchmark and model gaps.
 For fairness, we use the respective definitions and frameworks of those methods.
 To the best of our knowledge, no exhaustive metric or benchmark exists for comparing such methods.
 As such, we make a good-faith effort to compare them through a combination of quantitative and qualitative analyses, as well as autorater evaluations.

 Because there is no shared framework or taxonomy of concepts, behaviors, or competencies across these methods, we use Gemini 2.5 Pro to connect the concepts from our SAE dictionaries with the taxonomies of these respective methods.
-See Appendix~\ref{llm_usage} for details of this concept clustering.